-On September 15, 2017, the Company entered into a new \$750.0 term loan.
-The 2017 term loan facility will mature on September 15, 2022.
-The 2014 term loan balance was \$72.0 and \$565.0 at December 31, 2017, and 2016, respectively.
-The 2017 term loan balance at December 31, 2017, was \$750.0.
+On September 15, 2017, the Company entered into a new \$750.0 term loan which will mature on September 15, 2022.
+The 2017 term loan balance at December 31, 2018, was \$527.1 and at December 31, 2017 was \$750.0.

 On December 19, 2014, the Company entered into a five-year term loan credit facility in the principal amount of \$1,000.0 for the purpose of financing a portion of the cash consideration and the fees and expenses in connection with the transactions contemplated by the November 2, 2014 Merger Agreement to acquire Covance.
 The term loan credit facility was advanced in full on the Covance acquisition date and was amended on July 13, 2016 and further amended on September 15, 2017.
-The term loan credit facility will mature five years after the Covance acquisition date and may be prepaid without penalty.
-The term loan balance at December 31, 2017, was \$72.0.
+The term loan credit facility was fully repaid in 2018.
+The 2014 term loan balance at December 31, 2017, was \$72.0.

-On September 15, 2017, the Company also entered into an amendment and restatement of its existing senior revolving credit facility, which was originally entered into on December 21, 2011, was amended and restated on December 15, 2015 and was further amended on July 13, 2016.
+On September 15, 2017, the Company also entered into an amendment and restatement of its existing senior unsecured revolving credit facility, which was originally entered into on December 21, 2011, was amended and restated on December 15, 2015 and was further amended on July 13, 2016.
 The senior revolving credit facility consists of a five-year revolving facility in the principal amount of up to \$1,000.0, with the option of increasing the facility by up to an additional \$350.0, subject to the agreement of one or more new or existing lenders to provide such additional amounts and certain other customary conditions.
 The revolving credit facility also provides for a subfacility of up to \$100.0 for swing line borrowings and a subfacility of up to \$150.0 for issuances of letters of credit.
 The revolving credit facility is permitted to be used for general corporate purposes, including working capital, capital expenditures, funding of share repurchases and certain other payments, and acquisitions and other investments.
-There were no balances outstanding on the Company's current revolving credit facility at December 31, 2017, or December 31, 2016.
+There were no balances outstanding on the Company's current revolving credit facility at December 31, 2018, or December 31, 2017.